UtrechtUniversity/yoda/docs/design/metadata/metadata-form-json.md

   ]
 },
 ```

-Form element 'License'  is described using optionsLicense
+Form element 'License'  is described using optionsLicense:

 ```
 "License": {